Yomna-J/YoumnaJaza-SWE312/README.md

 # SWE312-Project
-This is a repository for Software Construction & User Interface (SWE312) Banking System project.
+This is a repository for Software Construction & User Interface (SWE312) course.
+It includes Assigments and the project.

 By: Youmna Jaza
 Course: SWE312 Software Constraction & User Interface